 According to the current website they state you may pull your profits at any time, this statement (I believe means different) Has been forwarded to lawyer for clarification purposes.

 Update: Distribber Review Jan 31st 10:35pm 2012

-Ok guys, lawyer states "It is not clear whether contract is terminated even if film is declined in process, though it is highly unlikely there are any malicious possibilities with this company owned by IndieGoGo" So I will continue as planned and will make the payment tomorrow!
+Ok guys, lawyer states "It is clear whether contract is terminated even if film is declined in process, distribber will return the money and rights and its highly unlikely any malicious possibilities with this company owned by IndieGoGo" So I will continue as planned and will make the payment tomorrow!
 Stay tuned!

 Update: Distribber Review Feb 3rd 1:02pm 2012

 Something came to mind just before I sent the payment, some of you might have thought the same.
 "If I can only submit the trailer when I pay the funds, does that mean that iTunes will base their decision off the trailer alone and not the entire film?
 Because I only have the option to submit the trailer--- So I emailed Adam Chapnick this questions and am waiting for a reply.
 (Update, its actually very simple.
 You submit your basic info, pay for the platform, then add more info and send in the material)